 Resources

-It is your responsibility to comply with all of the requirements and responsibilities of your non-immigrant status.
+It is an individual student's responsibility to comply with all of the requirements of your non-immigrant status.
 Any information within ICP’s websites or documents should be considered advisory only, please make sure to look at the websites below for the most up to date information.

 An international student is defined as a student who is enrolled or intends to enroll in a full-time program of study in the U.S. and is not: